MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ---

 > [!IMPORTANT]
-> **Microsoft.Sql** refers to the Azure service named SQL Database but this service tag also applies to the Azure SQL Database, Azure Database for PostgreSQL and MySQL services.
+> When using Azure CLI, **Microsoft.Sql** refers to the Azure service named SQL Database but this service tag also applies to the Azure SQL Database, Azure Database for PostgreSQL and MySQL services.
 It is important to note when applying the Microsoft.Sql service tag to a VNet service endpoint it configures service endpoint traffic for all Azure Database services, including Azure SQL Database, Azure Database for PostgreSQL and Azure Database for MySQL servers on the subnet.
+>
+> When using PowerShell, refer to [allow Azure services](https://docs.microsoft.com/azure/mysql/howto-connect-webapp#solution-1---allow-azure-services) to read how to allow Azure services to connect to the Azure Database for MySQL that you just deployed.

 #### Create a Virtual Network rule on the MySQL server to secure it to the subnet